-Subsequent to the adoption of ASU 2017-1, the Company evaluated its real estate property acquisitions under the new framework for determining whether a real estate property acquisition meets the definition of a business.
+During the year ended December 31, 2016, the Company acquired assets throughout the west coast with a total of approximately 239,000 square feet for a net adjusted purchase price of approximately \$76.9 million.
 The Company evaluated each of the following acquisitions and determined that substantially all of the fair value related to each acquisition was concentrated in a single identifiable asset.
 In each of these acquisitions, the Company allocated the total consideration for each acquisition to the individual assets and liabilities acquired on a relative fair value basis.
-All transaction costs incurred in these acquisitions were capitalized.
+These acquisitions were consummated subsequent to October 1, 2016, and accordingly, all transaction costs incurred in these acquisitions were capitalized.